What’s the idea behind Green Karma 360's Steel Utensils Bank Initiative?

 Now get ready with logistics to handle the used plates.
 These tips will come in handy for smooth sailing:

-- Make a station for soiled plates, cutlery and glasses.
+- Make or print A4 size paper with directions - station for soiled plates, cutlery and glasses.
 Place tubs with clearly marked labels for each category.

 - Place a marked trash can/ garbage bag nearby for leftover food.